aalmaamari/guess-the-number/README.md

 ## Description
 An implementation of the famous game Guess The Number.
 It made to show gradual increase in programming skills for educational and knowledge demonstration purpose.
-After guessing the correct number a plot of progress pop up in the screen.
+The secret number and guessing are made by the machine.

 ## Technologies-Used